natalieagus/50005/docs/NS/04-network-security.md

 Details about DES are summarised as follows:
 * An algorithm to perform symmetric key cryptography
 * 56-bit symmetric key is used
 * 64-bit plaintext input is required (padding may be needed).
-If input size is longer than 64 bits, they need to be chopped into blocks of 64-k bits, where k is the padding.
+If input size is longer than 64 bits, they need to be chopped into blocks of 64 bits.
+  * The final block that does not amount to 64 bits will need to be padded to form 64 bits.
+  * There might be some protocol variant that add probabilistic padding for each block, but the details are out of this syllabus.
 * 16 identical rounds of encryption to produce 64-bit encrypted output
 * It was US encryption standard in 1993
 * <span class="orange-bold">Can be decrypted using brute force in less than a day using modern computing power</span>